Kim Jong Il: Initial career

-Kim Jong-il officially joined the Workers' Party of Korea in July 1961.
-He rose up the ranks during the 1960s, and benefited greatly from the Kapsan Faction Incident around March 1967, which was the last credible challenge to Kim Il-sung's rule.
-This incident marked the first time Kim Jong-il was – at age 26 – given official duties by his father, when the younger Kim took part in the investigation and purges that followed the incident.

-In addition, Kim Jong-il gave a speech at the plenum; it was his first as a figure of authority.
-Kim Jong-il's name was also mentioned in public documents, possibly for the first time, indicating that Kim Il-sung might have already planned for the younger to succeed him as leader.
+Kim Jong Il officially joined the Workers' Party of Korea in July 1961.
+He rose through the ranks during the 1960s, and benefited greatly from the Kapsan faction incident around 1967, which was the last credible challenge to Kim Il Sung's sole rule.
+This incident marked the first time Kim Jong Il was – at age 26 – given official duties by his father, when Jong Il took part in the investigation and purges that followed the incident.
+In addition, Kim Jong Il gave a speech at the plenum; it was his first as a figure of authority.
+Kim Jong Il's name was also mentioned in public documents, possibly for the first time, indicating that Kim Il Sung might have already planned for Jong Il to succeed him as leader.

-Only six months after, in an unscheduled meeting of the party, Kim Il-sung called for loyalty in the film industry that had betrayed him with An Act of Sincerity.
-Kim Jong-il himself announced that he was up to the task and thus begun his influential career in North Korean film-making, during which he made significant efforts to further intensify the personality cult of his father and attach himself to it.
+Only six months later, in an unscheduled meeting of the party, Kim Il Sung called for loyalty in the film industry that had betrayed him with An Act of Sincerity.
+Kim Jong Il himself announced that he was up to the task and thus begun his influential career in North Korean filmmaking, during which he made significant efforts to further intensify the personality cult of his father and attach himself to it.
+In 1969, he produced a film adaptation of the North Korean opera Sea of Blood.

-In 1973, Kim Jong-il was appointed to the WPK Central Committee.
-But during the early 1970s, Kim's uncle, Kim Yong-ju, was still widely believed to be Kim Il-sung's eventual successor.
-At that time, he held top positions in the Central People’s Committee and the SPA Presidium.
-However, at the same time Kim Jong-il's power was growing, and a power struggle erupted.

-At the time, the WPK was heavily focusing ideologically on Kim Il-sung's Juche; while Kim Jong-il actively stood for this process, Kim Yong-ju, having studied in the Soviet Union, supported a more classical view of Marxism and was not fond of the extensive personality cult built around his brother.

-This played to Kim Jong-il's advantage: Kim Yong-ju was more and more marginalized, his key allies Kim To-man (director of propaganda) and Pak Yong-guk (director of international liaison) were removed, and he himself was finally attacked by Kim Il-sung.
-After a Central Committee plenum in February 1974, Kim Yong-ju was demoted to Vice-Premier.
-And according to Kim Jong-il's official biography, the Central Committee already anointed him as successor to Kim Il-sung.
+Kim Jong Il entered the WPK's Propaganda and Agitation Department (PAD) in February 1966.
+Kim Jong Il's years in the PAD were marked by his effort to become an expert in the field of propaganda.
+Kim Jong Il's main contribution in the department was to devise the "monolithic ideological system", later codified as the Ten Principles for the Establishment of a Monolithic Ideological System.
+Kim's various efforts greatly benefited the North Korean cult of personality.
+In 1969, he was appointed as the head of Kim Il Sung’s personal guard.
+At the time of the 5th Congress of the WPK in 1970, Kim Jong Il reportedly suggested that everyone in the North Korea be mandated to wear badges with Kim Il Sung’s portrait, which was subsequently adopted.

+On 2 November 1971, the earliest document lauding Kim Jong Il was published, where he was called the "Adored Leader" by North Korea's musical ensembles.
+Kim Jong Il was elected to the Central Committee in 1972 and became its secretary the following year.
+He became the PAD's chief in 1973, a position which he held until 1985.
+During this time, the film director Choe Ik-gyu, a close confidant of his, also rose in the ranks of the PAD, becoming its vice director in 1972.
+Choe developed mass games, which would evolve into the Arirang Festival, The department was important because of its role in mass mobilization of the populace.
+Kim Jong Il was known as a great fan of music, film, and theater since young age and his position within the department was natural fit.